SS Belgenland (1914): 1924–25 World cruise

 In 1924–25 Belgenland made her first cruise around the World.
 Her route was 28,310 miles, and would take 133 days to visit 60 cities in 14 countries.
 Fares were $2,000 for a single berth and $4,000 for a double suite.
 The best de luxe suites were $25,000 for four people and $40,000 for six.
 Gross fare income for this first cruise was about $2 million.

 Belgenland started from New York on 4 December 1924 carrying either 350 or 384 passengers (reports differ).
 She visited Havana, where she loaded $80,000 worth of liquor, including 23,000 bottles of beer.
 She then became the largest liner to pass through the Panama Canal.
 She called at San Pedro, and embarked another 100 passengers in San Francisco.
 From there she crossed the Pacific via Honolulu to Yokohama, then went via Manila, Java and Singapore to the Indian Ocean.
 She was then to call at Port Sudan for her passengers to travel by rail to Khartoum, and also to Wadi Halfa to see the Second Cataract of the Nile.
 At the time, Red Star Line claimed that Belgenland was the largest ship to have circumnavigated the globe.

 The cruise also included a visit to Shanghai, scheduled for 27 January 1925.
-But when she arrived, the Chinese fort at Wusong had been firing at British shipping on the Huangpu River, so U.S. Navy Admiral Charles B. McVay Jr. sent the destroyer to escort her safely in and out of port.
+But when she arrived, the Chinese fort at Wusong had been firing at British shipping on the Huangpu River, so US Navy Admiral Charles B. McVay Jr. sent the destroyer to escort her safely in and out of port.
 When Belgenland and Borie anchored in the river, the commander of Wusong fort ordered them to move out of his line of fire, which they did.
 That night a Royal Navy light cruiser joined Belgenland and Borie at their anchorage.

 Belgenland completed her cruise when she got back to New York on 15 April 1925.
 Only 235 of her passengers completed the circumnavigation.